sardana-org/sardana/doc/source/devel/howto_macros/scan_framework.rst

 More examples
 -------------

-Other macros in the :mod:`~sardana.macroserver.macros.examples` module illustrate more features of the scan framework.
+Other macros in :ref:`sardana-devel-macro-scans-examples` illustrate more features of the scan framework.

 See also the code of the standard scan macros in the :mod:`~sardana.macroserver.macros.scan` module.

-Finally, the documentation and code of :class:`~sardana.macroserver.scan.GScan`, :class:`~sardana.macroserver.scan.SScan` and :class:`~sardana.macroserver.scan.CScan` may be helpful.
+Finally, the documentation and code of :mod:`~sardana.macroserver.scan.GScan`, :class:`~sardana.macroserver.scan.SScan` and :class:`~sardana.macroserver.scan.CScan` may be helpful.